-Serpentine Grand Lake is located on the Grand (Neosho) River in northeastern Oklahoma offering 46,500 surface acres and 1,300 miles of shoreline.
+Serpentine Grand Lake is located on the Grand (Neosho) River in northeastern Oklahoma.
+It offers 46,500 surface acres and 1,300 miles of shoreline.

-Exceptional recreational facilities are available at five state parks around the scenic shoreline, and more than a dozen other privately operated facilities.
+Exceptional recreational facilities are available at five state parks around the scenic shoreline.
+There are more than a dozen other privately operated facilities.

 Fish species found in Grand Lake include largemouth bass, white bass, channel catfish, crappie and bluegill.

 Beautiful spring-fed Lake Murray features 5,700 surface acres and is one of the clearest lakes in Oklahoma.
 It is a great lake for water skiing, wake boarding, jet skiing and more.

 The lake is located wholly within the 12,500-acre Lake Murray State Park.

 The fishing at Lake Murray is excellent and is known for great smallmouth bass fishing.

 Lake Texoma is situated on the Red River between Oklahoma and Texas.
 Attracting approximately 6 million visitors a year, Lake Texoma’s popularity is largely attributed to its sheer size.
 It is also in close proximity to the Dallas-Fort Worth Metroplex, about an hour’s drive south of the lake.

 More than two dozen marinas with boat slips designed to accommodate sailboats.
 Power boats are available on the shores of Lake Texoma.
 Cedar Mills on the West End of the lake and Grandpappy Point at the East End by the Denison Dam are well-known by sailing enthusiasts.
 They come to sail nearly 90,000 surface acres of water.
 Both marinas have service shops, restaurants and lodging as well.